danielaolarte123/AED-TI3/README.md

 # AED-T3
-# XXXX - Integrative Task 3
+# ICESI routes - Integrative Task 3

-This program reflects the functionality of basketball statistics used to search relevant data.
+This program reflects the functionality of a map of ICESI university used to know the best route to take in order to get to the desired place in the lowest time.

 ## Tools:
 * Java.